hzqtc/fmd/README.md

     $ mpc pause -p 10098
     $ mpc next -p 10098
     $ mpc prev -p 10098

+You can also try other MPD clients, for example, `sonata`.

 For commands not provided by `mpc`, you can just use `telnet`: